 If you’re looking for a quality golf watch then these are some of the higher-end choices you can pick from.
 In this post, I’m going to be comparing the Garmin Fenix 6 to the Garmin Approach S60 as well as the Garmin Vivoactive 4 and talking about which is going to be the best watch for you.

 All three of these are quality devices and they’re all made for different people.
 They all offer the essential golf features you’d be looking for but each of them is slightly different.
 The Garmin S60 is the best watch for golf features but the Vivoactive 4 or Fenix 6 are great options if you do other activities.

 The one you decide to go with will all depend on what you’ll be using it for.
 We’ll be getting into the full details of each watch and which one you might want to consider buying.
-If you want to know what our favorite golf GPS is, you can see our full list here.
+If you want to know what our favorite units are, you can see the best golf GPS here.

 Garmin Fenix 6

 Garmin Fenix 6 is the most expensive watch on this list and that’s one of the major reasons why I wouldn’t get it myself.
 There are a number of reasons the cost is higher and it might be worth it for you, but that’ll all depend on what you’ll use it for.

 This watch is designed for you if you spend a lot of time in the outdoors.
 It has a bunch of other apps for things like hiking, swimming, and a number of fitness tracking features.